 ```

 Up to this point we have outlined certain underlying assumptions of using incident cancer diagnosis as a proxy for Pin1 expression.
 However, as mortality increases steeply in late life, even in the setting of the ideal randomized trial of a hypothetical Pin1-targeting drug, we can only measure ADRD over follow-up in the individuals who survive long enough to have a diagnosis.
 For this reason, death is a competing event of ADRD because if a participant dies prior to ADRD diagnosis, death prevents observing ADRD at future time-points.
 In the trial, we would then need to first decide whether we are interested in a total effect (that is, the effect on ADRD even if partly mediated by the effect on death) or a direct effect (that is, the effect directly on ADRD not mediated by death) (ref).
-(In the discussion, we will return to the special case of if the drug was so highly targeted toward brain tissue that it was by design only having a direct effect.)In our observational data setting, this becomes even more challenging, since we are measuring cancer diagnosis as the proxy for Pin1, and cancer is a leading cause of death29.
+(In the discussion, we will return to the special case of if the drug was so highly targeted toward brain tissue that it was by design only having a direct effect.)
+Based on this decision, we would then adapt our analytic strategy (refs).

+In our observational data setting, this becomes even more challenging, since we are measuring cancer diagnosis as the proxy for Pin1, and cancer is a leading cause of death29.
 We can visualize this data feature in the causal diagram in Figure 4.
 In this DAG we include $D_{15}$ as a representation of death at 15 years of follow-up, an arrow between $P$ and $D_{15}$ since $P$ may increase the mortality risk.
 We also include an arrow between $P^*$ and $D_{15}$ since cancer diagnosis, and subsequent treatment (or lack of treatment) may have an effect on death.
 Last, the arrow from $D_{15}$ and $Y_{20}$ represents the key feature of a competing events data structure: an individual who dies at 15 years of follow-up cannot subsequently develop ADRD, and since $D_{15}$ and $Y_{20}$ are events related to aging, $C$ represent the shared causes of both events.

 In this DAG we observe that, had we measured and adjusted for $L$, we could estimate the total effect of $P$ in $Y_{20}$ without further assumptions.
 However the total effect includes all pathways between $P$ and $Y_{20}$28.
 This means that if Pin1 has an effect on mortality through cancer or other mechanisms, we will observe a protective effect of Pin1 over-expression in ADRD, partially or fully mediated through death.
 Since the question of interest is focused on the direct effect of $P$ in $Y_{20}$ as in Figure 4 (violet arrows) we need to conceptualize the different mechanisms through which $P$ could affect $D_{15}$ and $Y_{20}$.
 With this in mind we can conceive different causal questions (estimands) to represent this direct effect, such as the controlled direct effect (CDE) and the natural separable direct effect.
 In this section we discuss the controlled direct effect as the causal question of interest since it translates to frequently used methods in this literature (such as Kaplan-Meier estimator and Cox-proportional hazard model) and leave the separable direct effects question for discussion.